zestedesavoir/zmarkdown/packages/remark-heading-trailing-spaces/README.md

-This package manages headers with trailing spaces.
+This plugin removes trailing spaces from Markdown headers.

 Examples, here `·` represents a space ` `